My Favorite {Breastfeeding} Things

 I'm often asked by expecting moms what supplies they need for breastfeeding.
 More important than any thing you'll need is:

 For the education piece and access to an IBCLC - there are options for you!
-You may be covered by your health insurance for free in-home visits with me.
+You are likely covered by your health insurance for free in-home visits with me.
 One of these free visits can be a private prenatal education session while pregnant to become more educated and prepare.
-If you are not covered by insurance for free visits, you can still prepare for for your breastfeeding journey in pregnancy by taking an online breastfeeding class with me and I can help you get set up with affordable options with an IBCLC once your baby is born.
+Additionally, I love for ALL moms who are expecting for the first time or moms who have had a history of a challenging breastfeeding journey in the past to take a breastfeeding class in pregnancy.
+I offer an in-person class regularly - check out the education page for information on dates and how to register.
+If you can't do a class with me, still do one somewhere!
+There are online and in-person options.

 But really - what things do I recommend outside of your breasts?
 Here's a list (and I am not reimbursed by any of these companies / products):